anigrams-productions/interact-if-jam-2022/README.md

 Extras
 - [ ] Randomized coworker (name, profile pic, family situation)
 - [ ] Change player profile pic (from presets)

-## Notes
+- [ ] Save/send chat log when user input isn't recognized to help improve the app (with an option to turn off, of course)

-* Can use [This Person Does Not Exist](https://thispersondoesnotexist.com) to generate profile pictures that represent people.
+## Resources
-* Can use [Background Generator](https://bggenerator.com) to generate abstract profile pictures.
+* Use [This Person Does Not Exist](https://thispersondoesnotexist.com) to generate profile pictures that represent people
-* Save/send chat log when user input isn't recognized to help improve the app (with an option to turn off, of course)
+* Use [Background Generator](https://bggenerator.com) to generate abstract profile pictures
 * [How do chatbots work?](https://botscrew.com/blog/what-are-bots/)